 Currently, Ukrainian refugees seeking safety and stability in the UK should look at the Homes for Ukraine Sponsorship Scheme for immediate temporary housing through UK hosts.
 Those already in the UK should look to extend their status, which for most will now be under the Ukraine Permission Extension Scheme.

 If you or someone you know is navigating the challenges of seeking refuge in the UK as a Ukrainian national, remember that you are not alone.
 Given the complexities of immigration processes and the challenges of adjusting to a new country, seeking professional advice can be immensely beneficial.
-Legal experts and refugee support organizations can provide guidance, help navigate the application process, and offer support in integration into UK society.
+Legal experts and refugee support organisations can provide guidance, help navigate the application process, and offer support in integration into UK society.

 Section H: Frequently Asked Questions (FAQs) for Ukrainian Refugees in the UK